GDPR: Our Journey So Far

 Mapping your data

-Until you address GDPR, you’ll never be compliant or even working towards compliance.
-Take some time out with no distractions and list where you think data is stored.
+Take some time out with a DPO specialist, whilst having no distractions and list where you think data is stored.
+This will help form part of your data mapping.

 There are several ways of mapping this phase.
 We used a product called i2 Analyst Notebook to help map our data or “information flow”; but you can use a simple flowchart within Word, or even a large flipchart or board.
-This will bring your data mapping to life and you will be able to see and add to your map as the process continues.
+This will bring your data mapping to life, and you will be able to see and add to your map as the process continues.

 Questioning